THURSDAY, OCTOBER 10, 2019 - WORKSHOP SESSIONS

 Autistic young adults will serve as keynote speakers during this panel presentation.
 These dynamic young adults will share their perspectives on self-advocacy, transition to adulthood, and plans for the future.
 A facilitator will guide the discussion.
 The young adults will also share about their school experiences and how teachers best supported them.
 Don't miss these inspiring young adults!

 Elizabeth Boresow, BMEd, Music Therapist, High Five, LLC, Lenexa, KS; Khai Devon, BA, Training Coordinator Goodwill Western Missouri and Eastern Kansas, Kansas City, MO; Madison Holcomb, Board Member, Camp Encourage, Leawood, KS; Moderator, Leslie Bross, PhD, Professor, University of North Carolina-Charlotte, Charlotte, NC

 Afternoon Workshop Sessions | 1:30 – 4:00 PM | choose one session to attend

-8. Sexuality Education for Students with Autism
+7. Sexuality Education for Students with Autism

 Students with autism may in engage in socially unacceptable sexual behavior, but also express interests in relationships and other aspects of sexuality.
-Unfortunately, special educators and related service providers receive little or no training in how to support sexuality education-related needs of their students with autism.
+Unfortunately, special educators and related service providers receive little or no training about how to address the sexuality education-related needs of their students with autism.
 This session will provide a framework for using evidence-based practices to prevent unacceptable sexual behavior, teach sexuality-related knowledge and skills, and respond to sexual expression by students with autism.
 Specific recommendations for dealing with inappropriate masturbation also will be presented.